https://ece.coe.miami.edu/index.html

 Degree Program

-This degree program endeavors to achieve its objectives by imparting to its students the fundamental principles underlying modern computer engineering, along with the necessary skills and experiences to apply standard practices, methodologies and modern tools for solving computer engineering problems.
+This degree program achieves its objectives by imparting to its students the fundamental principles underlying modern computer engineering, along with the necessary skills and experiences to apply standard practices, methodologies and modern tools for solving computer engineering problems.

 The computer engineering design sequence is spread throughout the curriculum, culminating in a two semester senior design project.